 NATIONAL BARBERSHOP QUARTET DAY

 On April 11th, toes start tapping to four-part harmony thanks to National Barbershop Quartet Day.
-Barbershop quartets have a way making the heart flutter.
-Very often they transport us back to a simpler time or at the least make it standstill.
+Barbershop quartets have a way of making the heart flutter.
+Very often, they transport us back to a simpler time or at the least make it standstill.

 Barbershop quartets are a style of a cappella or unaccompanied vocal music.
 Their music features songs with understandable lyrics and easily singable melodies.